-TTUSD Staff: various department and school site staff meetings including teachers, counselors, administration, and classified staff in April with a survey completed by May 7, 2022.
+TTUSD Staff: various department and school site staff meetings in April with a survey completed by May 7, 2022.
 (196 total survey responses)

 SELPA was consulted in May 2022.

 A summary of the feedback provided by specific educational partners.

 Through the engagement process lots of feedback was gathered.
 Below is an overview of the feedback.